ezralazuardy/orb/README.md

 ## 👷️ Contributing
 All contributions are welcomed.
 Please make a [pull request](https://github.com/ezralazuardy/orb/pulls) so that I can review your changes.

-Before start making contributions to Orb, please read the [contribution guidelines](https://github.com/ezralazuardy/orb/blob/master/CONTRIBUTING.md).
+Before start making contributions to Orb, please read the [contribution guidelines](https://github.com/ezralazuardy/orb/blob/master/CONTRIBUTING.md) and [code of conduct](https://github.com/ezralazuardy/orb/blob/master/CODE_OF_CONDUCT.md).

 <br/>